|

 Went to the Royal Frenchman for a cocktail and stayed for hours because the live music was so good!

 Local radio institution, WWOZ’s Livewire Calendar always has a listing of what live shows are happening that night.
 Located uptown, Le Bon Temps Roule and Tipitina’s are classic music venues and should be on any music lover’s bucket list.
 For traditional New Orleans jazz, Preservation Hall is the quintessential historical spot with hourly shows most afternoons and evenings.
-I’m also a big fan of the DJ lineups at the Ace Hotel (Three Keys) and the Dew Drop Inn which just reopened is bringing in top talent!
+Also the Dew Drop Inn which just reopened is bringing in top talent, and Canoa NOLA features Caribbean and New Orleans arts events and dance parties.

 New Orleans is also known for its festivals which are in abundance!
 While the New Orleans Jazz and Heritage Festival is the most well known, French Quarter Fest also has nine stages of epic musical acts and its free!